So Organic

 Lavera’s 2 in1 hair and body wash (£6.45) is a brilliant holiday buy to help downsize your bag but don’t forget that after the ravages of sun, sea and sand your hair might need a little extra TLC so why not treat it to a hair mask for either normal or dry hair?

 And at the end of the day in the sun, it always feels so good to smooth on some body lotion and treat skin to much need moisture boost.
 If your budget can stretch the Dr Hauschka Body Moisturisers (from £22.95) are a real delight.
 Light fluid formulas that absorb instantly but leave skin as deeply hydrated as much heavier creams.
-A budget priced alternative would be Weleda Mallow Body Lotion (£9.95), but do treat yourself to Dr H if and when you can.
-It and you are worth it!

 Don’t forget if you need any advice on choosing the perfect products for you just contact us or call on 020 8465 5600, our skin care experts are always happy to help.